lkorczowski/TinnitusEEG/README.md

 # Goals

-- Be able to diffentiate EEG pattern of Tinnitus patients from non-Tinnitus patients (spatial, temporal and frequency patterns)
+- Be able to diffentiate EEG pattern of Tinnitus subjects from non-Tinnitus subjects (spatial, temporal and frequency patterns)
 - Maximize accuracy, robustness and "efficiency" of Tinnitus versus non-Tinnitus EEG classification using Riemmanian Geometry

 # Results